TanishSharrma/personal/GSoc_Proposal_Tanish_AIMA.md

     - Calculation of ANOVA Tables and determining of Confidence Interval / Limits for the provided data.

-### Future works (After GSoc)

-- In future, I plan to work on Game Theory applications' integration to CuPy (Axelrod Python library)

 ## Other Projects and Work Experience